 Organic Blue Oyster Mushroom Grain spawn

-- 🌍 LOCALLY GROWN AND ORGANIC: Certified "BE-BIO-01" by Certisys.
+- 🌍 LOCALLY GROWN AND ORGANIC: Certified BE-BIO-01 by Certisys.

 (usually in stock).
 See all our delivery times

-Native to the temperate forests of Europe, the oyster mushroom naturally on dead tree trunks and branches.
-It is most commonly found in the fall and late winter.
-Today, it is one of the most widely cultivated mushrooms in the world, prized for its flavor and ease of cultivation.
+Native to the temperate forests of Europe, oyster mushrooms grow naturally on dead tree trunks and branches.
+They are most commonly found in the fall and late winter.

 Characteristics of the strain

-- Caps: 5 to 15 cm
+- Caps: typically 5 to 15 cm

-- Color: light gray to dark brown (depending on conditions)
+- Color: light gray to dark brown, depending on conditions

 👉 See also: How to use our mycelium